jpmalek/lake_washington_and_sammamish_temps/README.md

 After using Windows for many years and then switching many more years ago, I also have a deep appreciation for the macOS operating system.
 Being Unix-based, it combines the power and flexibility of Unix with the sleek and intuitive user interface that Apple is known for.
 This means I can leverage powerful command-line tools and scripts, similar to a Linux environment, while also enjoying a smooth, user-friendly desktop experience.
 The seamless integration between software and hardware in a Mac system also contributes to a stable and efficient operating environment.
 In terms of security, macOS has a strong track record.
 It's built on a Unix-based foundation which is known for its robust security features.
 Furthermore, Apple has implemented several security measures such as Gatekeeper, which blocks untrusted applications, and XProtect, an automatic malware detection tool.
 Additionally, the fact that macOS is less targeted by malware compared to other operating systems adds an extra layer of security.

 I'm a big proponent of doing development work in the environment that matches where the code will end up running.
 So, if I'm working on server code, I'll typically be working on my Mac, but remoting into a cloud server or container that's running Ubuntu.
 No point in wrestling with package install challenges on my Mac when the target environment is Ubuntu!
+This project was a bit of an exception; since it uses Selenium and Chrome, I found it easier to code and debug the web browser interactions on my local machine.

 *nix OS provided for the wonderful low price of: free!